huggingface/blog/setfit-optimum-intel.md

 </p>

 We move on to our main focus, which is the reported throughputs with different batch sizes.
 Here, the optimization has garnered even greater speedups.
-When comparing the highest achievable throughput (at any batch size), the optimized model is **7.01x faster than before!**
+When comparing the highest achievable throughput (at any batch size), the optimized model is **7.8x faster than the original transformers fp32 model!**

 ## Summary

 In this blog post, we have showed how to use quantization capabilities present in 🤗 Optimum Intel to optimize SetFit models.
-After running a quick and easy post-training quantization procedure, we've observed that accuracy level was preserved, while inference throughput increased by nearly 7x.
+After running a quick and easy post-training quantization procedure, we've observed that accuracy level was preserved, while inference throughput increased by **7.8x**.
 This optimization method can be readily applied to any existing SetFit deployment running on Intel Xeon.

 ## References